NLarsen15/OTSO/README.md

 This is a base release for the tool and bugs are to be expected.
 I ask the community to please inform me of any bugs they may encounter or provide solutions that can be added to the base code of OTSO.

-OTSO currently works on both the Windows and Linux OS.
-Instructions for MacOS will be added in the future once OTSO has been succesfully implimented on the OS.
+OTSO works on Windows, Linux and MAc OS.
+Instructions for installing OTSO on each of these are located below.

 ## Installation

 In order for OTSO to be installed and operate correctly, one must have a fortran compiler and python installed.
-OTSO has been designed to work alongside the anaconda python software as this makes OTSO much easier to use.
+OTSO has been designed to work alongside the Anaconda python software as this makes OTSO much easier to use.

 ## Windows OS